French markets regulator probes SFR bid battle process

-PARIS France's stock market regulator AMF has opened an inquiry into the purchase by cable firm Numericable's NUME.PA of Vivendi's (VIV.PA) telecom unit SFR, a French business newsletter reported on Friday.
+PARIS, July 11 France's stock market regulator AMF has opened an inquiry into the purchase by cable firm Numericable's of Vivendi's telecom unit SFR, a French business newsletter reported on Friday.

 During the battle for SFR, involving bids and counterbids before Vivendi chose Numericable's offer over one from Bouygues, the AMF had called on those involved to be more transparent and fully respect financial disclosure rules.